Felsir/MonogameTetrisTutorial/Docs/2-2-TheGrid.md

 ## Test clearing those lines!
 Right, let's complete this section by showing that it works!

-First change the code in `GameScene` so we have a completed line in our grid:
+First change the code in `TestScene` so we have a completed line in our grid:
 ```csharp
             Tetrimino.Tetrimino t1 = factory.Generate(Enums.Tetriminoes.O);
             Tetrimino.Tetrimino t2 = factory.Generate(Enums.Tetriminoes.L);